serde-rs/serde-rs.github.io/future/_src/impl-serialize.md

 method calls on the given [`Serializer`](https://docs.serde.rs/serde/ser/trait.Serializer.html).

-In most cases Serde's [codegen](codegen.md) is able to generate an appropriate implementation of `Serialize` for structs and enums defined in your crate.
+In most cases Serde's [derive](derive.md) is able to generate an appropriate implementation of `Serialize` for structs and enums defined in your crate.
-Should you need to customize the serialization behavior for a type in a way that codegen does not support, you can implement `Serialize` yourself.
+Should you need to customize the serialization behavior for a type in a way that derive does not support, you can implement `Serialize` yourself.

 ## Serializing a primitive